smdpicker/stamps3_with_drv2605L/README.md

 ## Usage

 1. Upload the code to your M5Stack StampS3
-2. Connect the DRV2605L module and buttons as specified
+2. Connect the DRV2605L module and buttons as specified in the pin configuration
 3. Power on the device - it will blink once and go to sleep
 4. Press any button to wake and trigger the corresponding action